nbarbettini/recaffeinate.co/content/post/beautiful-rest-api-aspnetcore.md

 (hateoas)

-Today, I'll show you how to solve this problem with ASP.NET Core and the ION hypermedia type.
-(If you want an introduction to ION, read [Modeling JSON APIs with ION][ion-intro]).
+Today, I'll show you how to solve this problem with ASP.NET Core and the Ion hypermedia type.
+(If you want an introduction to ION, read [Modeling JSON APIs with Ion]({{< ref "post/modeling-json-api-with-ion.md" >}})).

 <!--more-->